Non-Collaborative User Simulators for Tool Agents

+We define our non-collaborative user behaviors grounded in marketing research and real-world user-LLM conversation studies.
+We first examined various types of user behaviors from both fields and clustered those that share similar features and then identified four representative categories: (1) Unavailable Services, (2) Tangential, (3) Impatience, and (4) Incomplete Utterances.
+We provide a detailed taxonomy and the underlying rationale for our behavior definitions in \S\ref{appendix:non_coll_taxonomy}.

-This behavior stems from users' uncertainty about the agent's boundaries, prompting them to request services beyond its capabilities \citep{non_coll_unavailable}.
+\paragraph{Unavailable Service} This behavior stems from the user's uncertainty about the agent's boundaries, prompting them to request services beyond its capabilities \citep{non_coll_unavailable,illegitimate}.
 We define this as requests that cannot be fulfilled using the available APIs—either because relevant APIs do not exist, or existing APIs lack the necessary parameters to accommodate the user's specific requirements.
 For example, when a user requests ``Book me a window seat on the train'', but the train booking API does not support seat selection options, the agent cannot fulfill the specific seat preference—making this an unavailable service request.

-\paragraph{Tangential} This behavior stems from users' natural tendency to engage in free conversation alongside their task-related requests \citep{non_coll_tangent, patient_psi}.
+\paragraph{Tangential} Certain customers expect social rapport \citep{rapport_0,rapport_1} or demand continuous attention \citep{attention_demand}, and talkative users are known to be particularly challenging as they may become upset if not given space to express themselves \citep{talkative_0,talkative_1,talkative_2}.
 We define tangential behavior as user utterances unrelated to goal completion—typically personal interests or background topics expressed through four dialogue acts adopted from open-domain dialogue research \citep{midas_tangential}: (1) Factual Question, (2) Opinion Question, (3) General Opinion, and (4) Non-opinion Statement (See details in \S\ref{appendix:non_coll_tan}).
-Additionally, tangential behavior often leads to user complaints when the agent ignores these conversational attempts, as users perceive this as a lack of engagement.
+We also model these users as raising complaints when agents ignore their tangential utterances.
 For example, a user booking a train might also ask, ``By the way, where do you think I should visit first traveling in NA?''—a question unrelated to the booking task.
 When agents ignore such conversational attempts and focus solely on the transaction, users often feel unheard and express dissatisfaction.